jm4r7in/jm4r7in.github.io/_posts/2015-03-11-run-phonegap-on-ubuntu.md

 	SDK Platform
 	A system image for the emulator, such as ARM EABI v7a System Image

-Open the Android 2.1 folder and select:
+Open the Android 2.2 folder (the oldest) and select:
 	SDK Platform

 Install the packages.